Nongtajkrub/Helios/README.md

 ## TODO

+* Implement multithreading seperate UI from Lighting system.
+* Implement idependent lighting system base of brightness in the area

+## DONE

 * Implement turning on and off light in manual mode
-* Implement idependent lighting system base of brightness in the area